There has been one epic problem in all my family tree research:

 Why did George Cashel call his son "Blennerhassett" in 1848?

-and not his mother.
+and not his mother or father.

 If it was a tribute to his famous granduncle, or to his cousin who helped him get the police job 20 years earlier,